 Because you have entrusted ARCW to protect your privacy, we want to provide you with a complete explanation of how your personal health information may be used and to whom it may be disclosed.
-We will explain the use and disclosure of your health information when needed for your treatment, payment for health care or other health care operations, and when required by law.
+We will explain the use and disclosure of your health information when needed for your treatment, payment for health care or other health care operations, and when required or allowed by law.
 We will also explain your rights to access and control how your personal health information is used.

 ARCW Privacy Officer

 820 North Plankinton Avenue

 YOUR PERSONAL HEALTH INFORMATION & ELECTRONIC HEALTH RECORD